 For a truly special dinner experience, head to RAW (301 Lequn 3rd Road), the restaurant of one-Michelin starred chef, Andre Chiang.
 The cuisine is a fusion of Taiwanese and French cuisines.
 It gets booked out easily and online reservations are required.

-End your day at the nearby Tonghua Night Market – one of Taipei’s smallest night markets but one that packs in a plethora of eats as well as ready-to-wear apparel.
-Nearest MRT: Liuzhangli Station
+End your day at the Raohe Night Market located at the other side of the river.
+This night market packs in a plethora of eats as well as ready-to-wear apparel.
+Nearest MRT: Songshan Station

 Day 3 – Modern and Hipster Taipei